sciom/swarmsim/README.md

 # SwarmSim

 SwarmSim is an agent-based swarming behaviour simulator.
-The open-sourced release is expected to be in **Q1 of 2024**.
+The open-source release is expected to be in **Q1 of 2024**.

 For more information, you can contact: